meilisearch/engine-team/issue-templates/roadmap-issue.md

-The purpose of this roadmap is to let anyone know about the different steps in the Meilisearch release.
+The purpose of this roadmap is to let anyone know about the different steps in the future Meilisearch release: `<<version>>`.

 # Draft phase (weeks 1-4)